bioconda/bioconda.github.io/_sources/recipes/rrikindp/README.rst.txt

    :recipe: /`rrikindp <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/rrikindp>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/rrikindp/meta.yaml>`_
    :links: doi: :doi:`10.1101/2023.07.28.548983`

-   RRIkinDP evaluated thermodynamic and kinetic features of RNA\-RNA interactions.
-As input\, two RNA sequences as well as their interaction structure is provided.
-The tool generates the state space of all intermediate interactions from single base pair interactions to the full input interaction.
+   RRIkinDP computes thermodynamic and kinetic features of RNA\-RNA interactions based on a direct paths interaction formation model.
+As input\, two RNA sequences as well as their interaction structure are provided.
+The tool generates the state space of all intermediate interactions from single base pair or seed interaction to the full input interaction.
 On top of this state space it computes the barrier energy for the best direct path from a given start interaction to the full input interaction.
+In addition\, the included python library enables modeling of the interaction formation as a markov process on this state space.